run-ai/docs/docs/Administrator/Cluster-Setup/node-downtime.md

 ## Worker Nodes
 Worker Nodes are where machine learning workloads run.
-Ideally, when a node is down, whether, for planned maintenance, or an abrupt downtime, these workloads should migrate to other available nodes or wait in the queue to be started when possible.
+Ideally, when a node is down, whether for the purpose of planned maintenance or due to an abrupt downtime, these workloads should migrate to other available nodes or wait in the queue to be started when possible.

 ### Training vs. Interactive
 Run:AI differentiates between _Training_ and _Interactive_ workloads.
 The key difference at node downtime is that Training workloads will automatically move to a new node while Interactive workloads require a manual process.
 The manual process is recommended for Training workloads as well, as it hastens the process -- it takes time for Kubernetes to identify that a node is down.